cafefrave/cafefrave.github.io/README.md

             };

             try {
-                // In a real-world scenario, you would send formData to a backend endpoint here. console.log('Form Data:', formData);
-                await new Promise(resolve => setTimeout(resolve, 2000));
+                // Simulate a network request.
+In a real-world scenario, you would replace this with an actual API endpoint. await new Promise(resolve => setTimeout(resolve, 2000));

-                const response = { success: true };
+                // For demonstration, we'll assume the submission was successful. const response = { success: true };

                 if (response.success) {
                     formMessage.textContent = 'Thank you for your message!
 We will get back to you shortly.';
                     formMessage.classList.remove('hidden', 'text-red-600');
-                    formMessage.classList.add('text-[#558b2f]', 'font-semibold');
+                    formMessage.classList.add('text-green-600', 'font-semibold');
                     this.reset();
                 } else {
                     throw new Error('Form submission failed.');